cygnusroot/gitlab.io/doc/integration/elasticsearch.md

   }'
   ```

-- You can also adjust `index.merge.policy.reclaim_deletes_weight`, which controls how aggressively deletions are targetd.
+- You can also adjust `index.merge.policy.reclaim_deletes_weight`, which controls how aggressively deletions are targeted.
 But this can lead to costly merge decisions, so we recommend not changing this unless you understand the tradeoffs.

   ```bash
   curl --request PUT http://localhost:9200/gitlab-production/_settings --data '{